Dating after Marriage

 Willard F. Harley, Jr.

-Sherry and Troy had known each other in high school and had dated a few times before breaking up because their arguments were getting out of hand.
+Sherry and Todd had known each other in high school and had dated a few times before breaking up because their arguments were getting out of hand.
 They lost contact after graduation, but reestablished their relationship when they had attended a mutual friend’s wedding.
 This time, they tried to avoid mistakes of the past by keeping their negative reactions to themselves.

 Their strategy of non-confrontation combined with very passionate dating experiences sent both of their Love Bank balances through the romantic love threshold.
 Within a year, they were married with Jill on the way.